California’s Quantum Leap in Building Standards

 Last May, the California Energy Commission (CEC) announced a ground-breaking update to the state’s building energy efficiency standards.

-Starting January 1, 2020, all new buildings must have solar.
+Starting January 1, 2020, all new buildings in California must have solar.

-The standards also contain a number of energy efficiency updates that together with solar will cut energy use in homes by more than 50% and reduce greenhouse gas emissions associated with the building industry.
+The standards (according to Title 24, Part 6, Building Energy Efficiency Standards) also contain a number of energy efficiency updates that together with solar will cut energy use in homes by more than 50% and reduce greenhouse gas emissions associated with the building industry.
 Even though California has been updating standards with the intention of reducing greenhouse gas emissions to 40% below 1990 levels, this update comes as a surprise to many.
 It’s apparent that California is taking a quantum leap in building standards.

 For now, the 2019 standards apply to all new buildings as well as additions and alterations to existing ones.
 While the energy efficiency standards apply to both commercial and residential buildings, the solar photovoltaic requirement only pertains to residential.